AlienZaki/cookiecutter-fastapi-clean-arch/{{cookiecutter.project_slug}}/README.md

 The application uses protocol-based design allowing easy extension:

 - Implement the `Repository` protocol for new storage backends (e.g., database)
-- Add custom modules in the `modules/` directory
 - Configuration is environment-based and type-safe using Pydantic settings

 ### Error Handling